microsoft/BotBuilder-Samples/experimental/generation/generator/README.md

 4. You can modify the generated assests using [Visual Studio Code][vscode] which supports intellisense and validation according to your runtime schema.
    Eventually you will also be able to edit using [Bot Framework Composer][composer].
-5. **Coming soon** If you change your schema you can update the generated assets using the --integrate switch.
+5. If you change your schema you can update the generated assets using the --integrate switch.

 ## dialog:generate Arguments